cristeaandrei95/virtual-dom/README.md

-# Creating a simple virtual DOM implementation
+# Virtual DOM implementation

+## Scope
+Understanding what the virtual DOM actually is and how it works under the hood for react.